 15th: FESTUBERT LEFT as above.
 Relieving 2/KOSB.
 Some casualties from snipers.
 Mostly calm.
 Dull wet and blustery weather.

-22nd Relieved by the 8th East Lancs Regtiment and 1 Company of the 10th L.N.Lances Regiment of the 112th Brigade of the 37th Division.
+22nd Relieved by the 8th East Lancs Regiment and 1 Company of the 10th N. Lancs Regiment of the 112th Brigade of the 37th Division.

 24th: "D" Company went to dig in front line system.
 An organised shoot by T.M.s and Artillery to spend our Christmastime commenced at 12 noon, this was done to prevent any efforts being made by either side to fraternise on Christmas day.
 In the afternoon a Hun aeroplane came in very low indeed.